bondchris/shower-analysis/README.md

 ## Overview

-This project provides scripts to validate and analyze scan artifacts from various environments (Lowe's Staging/Production, Bond Production/Demo).
-It checks for the existence of critical data properties like `rawScan`, `arData`, and `video`.
+This project provides a suite of scripts to validate, sync, inspect, and clean scan artifacts from various environments:

+- Lowe's Staging
+- Lowe's Production
+- Bond Production
+- Bond Demo

+It identifies data integrity issues, generates visual reports, and maintains a clean local dataset.

 ## Prerequisites

 - Node.js (v18+ recommended)
-- VPN connection (if required for accessing staging environments)
+- VPN connection (if required for accessing staging API endpoints)
+- `ffmpeg` installed on your system (required for video analysis)

 ## Installation